 With other brands, it’s virtually impossible to know whether or not it’s truly free of chemicals.
 Even if the ingredient label is “clean” of potentially toxic ingredients, there is almost no way of knowing the truth about what the packaging is lined with.

 You can do it with either a paper bag (like a lunch sack or a grocery bag) or a plastic-free, microwave-safe bowl and plate.
-(Or, you can buy this one which is silicone and specially made for popping corn.)

 If you’re using a paper bag, first make sure there are no holes in the bag and that there aren’t any staples or other metal pieces anywhere.